sandflow/regmxflib/README.md

 In the case of clip-wrapping, the entire essence stream is wrapped into a single KLV triplet (also called an _element_).

-Index entries point to the first byte of the V of each element.
+Index entries are relative to the first byte of the V of each element, _with the exception of IAB Track Files, where they are relative to the K of the IAB Clip Wrap element.

 ### Indexing